-Acknowledgements: This project is supported by the Directorate-General for Economic and Financial Affairs of the European Commission (DG ECFIN).
-We would like to thank the seminar participants at DG ECFIN, in particular Bruno Castanheira and Ruslan Lukach, for useful comments and suggestions.
+Acknowledgements: This project is supported by project ECFIN_2023_VLVP_0063 of the European Commission.
+We would like to thank the seminar participants at DG ECFIN, the EMULab conference at the EUI, seminar participants in ASE Bucharest, and in particular Bruno Castanheira and Ruslan Lukach, for useful comments and suggestions.
 Candela Toscano has provided excellent research assistance.
 The usual disclaimer applies.

-Contact: Peter Claeys (pgaclaeys@comillas.edu,) Departamento de Economia, Universidad Pontificia Comillas, Madrid; Michael Stierle (michael.stierle@ec.europa.eu), DG ECFIN.
-The other authors are affiliated to Universität Bielefeld (Bettina Bökemeier, Benjamin Owusu), Universidad de Navarra (Juan Equiza Goñi), and Bucharest University of Economic Studies (Andreea Stoian).
+Contact: Peter Claeys, pgaclaeys@comillas.edu.
+Departamento de Economia, Universidad Pontificia Comillas, calle Alberto Aguilera, 23, E-28015 Madrid, Spain.Michael Stierle, @email, & The authors are affiliated to Universität Bielefeld (Bettina Bökemeier, Benjamin Owusu), Universidad de Navarra (Juan Equiza Goñi), and Bucharest University of Economic Studies (Andreea Stoian).